TD Bank CDs review

 TD Bank offers low minimum deposits and a variety of CDs.
 However, you must have a TD Bank checking account to get the highest rates — and even then, the promotional rates expire after the initial term, and you’ll find higher yields elsewhere.

-- Choose the CD term you want and click Open account.
+- From the TD Bank website, choose the CD term you want and click Open account.

 - Select your country of residence.
 TD Bank will redirect you to the application form for your country.